km2ii/JVP_TG-PLUS/README_OLD.md

 If you can run the original javplayer, the mod should be easy to run as well.<BR>
 <strong>I state this mod is completely free.
 Just for learning and communication purposes only.Do not use it for any commercial purposes.</strong><BR>

+## The thup.work is out of service.I don't know when it will be back up.<BR>

 ## Featrue:<BR>
 1.Add TopazVideoEnhanceAI enhancement function.<BR>
 2.Support TecoGAN 2X 8X models and Secondary-enhancement model SE-2X,SE-4X (insufficient training).<BR>